- About Coverfox

 Click on the income tax return forms and choose the financial year you want to file your returns for.

-Download the ITR form which is applicable to you.
+Then, you need to download the ITR form which is applies to you.
 If your exempt income exceeds Rs.
 5,000, then the appropriate form will be ITR-2.
 However, you can complete the process on the portal itself, by using the 'Quick e-file ITR' link, if the applicable form is ITR-1 or ITR 4S.

 Next step is to open excel utility, which is the downloaded return preparation software and enter all the details in the form using your Form 16.